 - Murder with a deadly weapon

-- Killing of a child by use of unreasonable force
+- The killing of a child by use of unreasonable force

 - Certain killings committed in a pattern of domestic abuse

-- Murder of law a law enforcement officer
+- The murder of law a law enforcement officer

 Consider the example of a robbery.